BEFORE YOU ARRIVE: CODE OF CONDUCT

-To access the Pisa Conservation Area, follow the DOC route marked with orange triangles through the Snow Farm (shown in green on the map below).
-Do not go onto any other Snow Farm trails or use Snow Farm facilities (including huts) unless you purchase a valid Snow Farm day or season pass.
+Do not go onto any other Snow Farm trails or use Snow Farm facilities (including huts) unless you hold a valid Snow Farm day or season pass.

-An alternative access easement exists from this carpark through the Southern Hemisphere Proving Ground (SHPG) leading to the Pisa Conservation Area.
-To use this legal easement, you MUST call in at the SHPG office beside the carpark to arrange for an induction and escort.
+An alternative access easement exists from the Snow Farm carpark, through the Southern Hemisphere Proving Ground (SHPG) leading to the Pisa Conservation Area.
+To use this legal easement, you MUST call in at the SHPG office beside the carpark to arrange for induction and escort.

 ROBROSA STATION (private farmland)

 This is the land directly in front of the carpark and extending to the north of the SHPG up to Mt Pisa.